wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/notification-hubs/partner-xamarin-notification-hubs-android-get-started.md

 > [AZURE.IMPORTANT] In order to receive push notifications, you must set up a Google account on your Android Virtual Device.
 (In the emulator, navigate to **Settings** and click **Add Account**.)
 Also, make sure that the emulator is connected to the Internet.

 >[AZURE.NOTE] Notification design in Android version 5.0 and later represents a significant departure from that of previous versions.
-If you test this on Android 5.0 or later, the app will need to be running to receive the notification.
 For more information, see [Android Notifications](http://developer.android.com/design/patterns/notifications.html).

 1. From **Tools**, click **Open Android Emulator Manager**, select your device, and then click **Edit**.